hninmabalo/space-project-1-GA-SEI-/README.md

 ## How to play

-It is so simple to play this space game on the website.
-The player is able to controls `arrow keys` to move the astronaut around on the page.
-The asronaut has to collect the alien to gain score and avoid the asteroid not to lose health.
+The game can simply play online on the website.
+The player is able to control with the `arrow keys` to move the astronaut around on the page.
+The asronaut has to collect the aliens to gain points while avoiding the asteroids not to lose lives.
 The game will be over when the player has `0` health points.

 <hr />